 The NON TEXAS CE version is uploaded and active.
 It is approved in the following states:

-Coming soon for:
+Coming soon for: NEW MEXICO.

 Check back often for Flash Sales.